 CALLER: I’m not exactly sure of that, but —

 CALLER: They’re not being paid fairly, Rush.

-RUSH: Well, then why don’t they go get a job that does pay that?
+RUSH: Why can’t they [get a job that does pay]?

 CALLER: Probably no other jobs out there in this bad economy.